-- Periodically, disconnect the computer from a power source and operate it on battery power until the battery pack fully discharges. - If you have extra battery packs, rotate their use (for models with an accessible battery only). - If you will not be using the system for an extended period, more than one month, remove the battery pack (for models with an accessible battery only). - Store spare battery packs in a cool dry place out of direct sunlight (for models with an accessible battery only).
+- Periodically, disconnect the computer from a power source and operate it on battery power until the battery pack fully discharges. - If you have extra battery packs, rotate their use. - If you will not be using the system for an extended period, more than one month, remove the battery pack. - Store spare battery packs in a cool dry place out of direct sunlight.